 Located directly south of South Field, the outdoor tennis courts are accessed via the main entrance on the complex's east side.
 A walkway runs between the Tennis Courts Building and South Field to the main entrance, continuing to the parking lot east of the Brick Oven restaurant.

 Spectators can park in the large "Y" lot north of the Indoor Practice Facility and west of the Student Athlete Building.
-The lot is encompassed by Canyon Road, 150 E and 1060 N. If further overflow parking is needed, spectators can find legal street parking in the surrounding area.
+The lot is encompassed by Canyon Road, 150 E and 1060 N. A smaller "Y" lot is also available directly south of the Outdoor Tennis Courts (east of the Brick Oven restaurant on 800 N, 150 E).
+If further overflow parking is needed, spectators can find legal street parking in the surrounding area.